sucharithadevi04/gprec-chatbot/README.md

 # GPRE Campus Assistant

-A Streamlit-based web application that serves as a comprehensive campus assistant for GPREC (G. Pullaiah College of Engineering) students.
+A Streamlit-based web application that serves as a comprehensive campus assistant for GPREC (G. Pulla Reddy Engineering College) students.
 The application includes features like campus navigation, placement information, faculty contact details, and an intelligent chatbot for placement-related queries.

 ## Features